Gorash/Daroute/README.md

 ## Introduction

-Daroute is a node.js routing module and path analizer module.
+Daroute is a node.js routing framework and path analizer module.

-Daroute can
-* define simple routes (route dynamique or static)
+* define simple or dynamic routes (with or without parser)
-* define types of path arguments and callback (by default: int, float, list_int...)
-* find the most complex route (nb of types + nb of args + number of "/"), if no route found throw a NotFound error
+* find the best route who match, if no route found throw a NotFound error
-* define new mineType used to serve static files
+* mineType used to serve static files
-* trigger for onBegin before call a route method
-* trigger for onEnd method if they are no error in the route method
-* trigger for onError method if they are a least one error catched in the route method
 * define custom errors
 * handle error
 * complete and colored console log
+* ...

 Here is an example on how to use it: